 - Wash beets and cut tops off leaving 1 inch of stem on.
 Place in a large pot and cover with water and boil until tender.

 - Drain and let cool until comfortable enough to handle.
-Slip stem and skins off.
+Slip the stems and skins off.

 - Slice into 1/4 inch rounds, or leave whole if small.

-- Let sit for 6 weeks for flavor to fully absorbed.
+- Let sit for 6 weeks for the flavor to fully absorbed.